squancy/st0nk/README.md

+Currently under development
 <pre style="white-space: pre-wrap;">
   St0nk
   ========

-  A free stock analyzer that has more or less the same functionality as other tools.<br>
+  A free stock analyzer that has more or less the same functionality as other tools.
   It has both a CLI and GUI interface and supports the most commonly used indicators and candlestick patterns.